habdulhak81/SSA/README.md

 Data that is input into the client protype is validated and only certain data will be accepted.
 This prevents against SQL injection to the server and buffer overflow

 # Security Considerations
 As discussed in the design document, there are further vulnerabilities that these systems may be suceptable to that must also be considered.
-These security contorls are not featured in the socket programme prototype but should be included for future development.
+These security controls are not featured in the socket programme prototype but should be included for future development.

 The devices should be run using a secure network that does not use default credentials